 It is the second-highest volcano in Indonesia, after Mount Kerinci in Sumatra.
-The Segara Anak Lake situated at one of Mount Rinjani’s ancient craters.
-It is famous for its ocean blue water that contributed to its name- Child of The Sea.
+The Segara Anak Lake that situated in one of Mount Rinjani’s ancient craters.
+It is famous for its ocean blue water which contributed to its name Child of The Sea.
 Mount Rinjani’s constant volcanic activity also forms several hot springs around the lake.

 Mount Rinjani Trekking

-A complete 4 days and 3 nights trek will include two nights camping.
-At the crater rims as well as the summit.
-Hikers will also spend a night camping right at Lake Segara Anak.
-There are two villages from which hikers can start the trail, Senaru Village and Sembalun Village.
+A complete 4-day and 3 nights trek will include two nights of camping.
+First night in the crater rims then go to the summit.
+Hikers will also spend a night camping right in Segara Anak Lake.
+There are two villages from which hikers can start the trail, Senaru village, and Sembalun village.

-After certain elevation, the humidity in the tropical lowland non-exist.
-Temperature can go as low as 4 C. The terrain is extremely challenging as 50 degrees climb.
+After certain elevation, the humidity in the tropical lowland is non-exist.
+Temperature can go as low as 4°C. The terrain is extremely challenging as 50°degrees climb.
 Pushing the body to its limit.
 The last trek to the summit keeps getting harder.
-With a kilometer of continuous climbs on steep terrain.
+To point out, it’s a kilometer of continuous climbs on steep terrain and sandy path.

-Where long-tailed macaque monkeys accompanying along the journey.
+Where long-tailed macaque monkeys accompanied along the journey.
 At one point climbers will also pass through savannah grasslands, waterfalls, a sea of volcanic sand, and rocky canyons.
-But the summit waits with its special vista.
-Expect for a breathtaking sunrise.
+But the summit waits with its special vista, a breathtaking sunrise.

 Mount Rinjani Crater Lake And Hot Springs

 The descent toward Segara Anak lake is the second most difficult challenge after the climb to the summit.
-At 2000 m elevations, the lake provides a rocky and strenuous trek going down.
-Sharp sulfuric rocks demand more of climbers’ concentration.
+At 2,000 m elevations, the lake has a rocky and strenuous trek going down.
+Sharp sulfuric rocks demand more climbers’ concentration.
 Even with full focus, it’s hard to pass this trek without some scratches and bruises.

 Enjoy the hot bath while mesmerized at the sight of Segara Anak with its still waves.
 At night, the sky exhibits a clear view of million shining stars.
 The view will make anyone reluctant to leave the next morning.